The Zettelkasten method

 Originally, the method stems from the German sociologist Niklas Luhmann, who, in an effort to remember everything he's ever read or thought, designed his own (back then analogue) Zettelkasten containing cards with some information and numbers on them.
 The numbers could be used to locate other cards with other information that was in some way related to the content of the card.
 This was a way for Luhmann to reference back and forth between a set of cards and, as the box filled up with more and more cards, allowed it to somehow get "alive", showing him connections between certain concepts that he himself had not thought about.

 The basic idea, therefore, is to let you create relationships between small notes (or, for that matter, also long files) that enable you not only to move back and forth between files, but also to identify relationships that emerge in your files.

-Three things are currently available in Zettlr:
+Three functions are currently available in Zettlr to kickstart your Zettelkasten:

 - Generating Identifications for files

 One of the biggest problems in writing apps that try to leave files untouched with app-specific stuff is that you need a way to identify files.
 Internally, Zettlr uses 32Bit-Hashes to identify specific files.
 But these depend on the paths, and, as Zettlr is designed to work even with cloud-saved files, the path on one computer will not be the same as on another computer, making the hash unusable as an ID.
 The second difficulty is offered by the format itself: Markdown files are plain text and therefore don't allow for all too much metadata to be added.
 Of course there have been approaches to integrate headers into markdown files, but this really was not the way to go, because this would jeopardise the rule of Zettlr to write agnostic markdown files.
 Metadata is way less standardised than the Markdown syntax itself, making it hard to imagine how that could work together with the philosophy of Zettlr.
 The solution we came up with is to simply bury IDs somewhere in the text.
 To add an ID to a file, simply press